 4. Consult Online Study Abroad Resources: we recommend the Center for Global Education’s national clearinghouse for resources related to students studying overseas, including informative sections on safety and security and a special page for parents: http://globaled.us

-5. Ask the GEO for Assistance!
+5. Ask GEO for Assistance!
 We are here to help.
 Please encourage your student to sign a FERPA release so that we can communicate with you freely during the study abroad experience.

 Getting Help Abroad

+Students have access to 24/7 local emergency assistance through their host institution.
+Students are given these numbers as a part of the orientation process as well as in their individual GroupMe program chats.
+All students should program these numbers in their phones!
 In the case of a life threatening emergency, students should call the local police, fire department, and/or EMS.
 For all situations, students should first contact the host institution or on-site MU faculty, then contact MUPD.
 Parents should feel free to call MUPD for any concern.

 In the case of large scale natural disaster or terrorist attack,